Our Specialty is Handcrafted Turquoise Jewelry

 Easter Blue Turquoise Mine

-Easter Blue is an old Nevada Blue Turquoise Mine.
-This mine is located in the Royston Area/Bunker Hill.
-This mine is a major producer of Nevada Turquoise.
-Easter Blue produces a fine quality stone, beautiful matrix.
-The Easter Blue Mine is owned and operated by Danny and Dean Otteson (not sure if This is spelled right).
-A classic staple in Native American jewelry.
-This can also be seen in some modern silver and turquoise jewelry.
-An Classic in American Turquoise.
+The Easter Blue is an old Nevada Blue Turquoise Mine.
+This Nevada Turquoise mine is located in the Royston Area / Bunker Hill.
+The Easter Blue Turquoise Mine was a major producer of Nevada Turquoise up until the 1990s.
+On occassion the Easter Blue Turquoise mine still produces a fine quality stone with beautiful matrix.
+The classic Easter Blue Turquoise was a medium to light blue with a dark brown almost mahogany colored matrix.
+The Easter Blue Mine is owned and operated by Danny and Dean Otteson.
+The Easter Blue Turquoise Mine is a classic staple in Native American jewelry.
+This Nevada Turquoise variety can also be seen in some modern silver and turquoise jewelry.
+Truly a Classic in American Turquoise and a must have to any serious Turquoise Collector.

 Emerald Valley Turquoise Mines Nevada